2015 Football League Cup final: Post-match

 Mourinho was pleased to have won the final, earning the 21st trophy of his managerial career: "I am like a kid winning the first one, it's hard for me to live without titles.
 I need to feed myself with them."
 Terry was optimistic about the club's prospects for the future, saying, "It is the start of something... we've got a great squad, with some great young players, and hungry and experienced players too.
 It's a great mix."
 Although praising the atmosphere at Wembley, Terry ruled out returning to the England team, for whom he had not played since 2012.
 Despite losing, Pochettino expressed pride in his team's performance.

-Matić took part in Chelsea's trophy ceremony in full kit despite being suspended, similar to what Terry had done after Chelsea won the 2012 UEFA Champions League Final with him suspended.
+Matić took part in Chelsea's trophy ceremony in full kit despite being suspended, similar to how Terry had done after Chelsea won the 2012 UEFA Champions League Final with him suspended.
 Mourinho did not concur with the official man of the match award going to Terry, stating that the honour should have gone to Thibaut Courtois and Filipe Luís for their performances against Liverpool, and Andreas Christensen for his performance against Shrewsbury Town.

 Chelsea qualified for the next season's UEFA Europa League by winning the match.
 As they qualified for the UEFA Champions League by winning the Premier League, the Europa League place went to Liverpool, who finished sixth in the Premier League.